george-hawkins/mini-quad-2023/README.md

 Global RadioMaster store: <https://www.radiomasterrc.com/products/tx16s-mark-ii-radio->
 [ Prices are in USD/RMB but from the shipping page it looks as if items ship from China - and you can get FCC and LBT variants. ]

+Update: according to OL - when reviewing the pocket here <https://oscarliang.com/radiomaster-pocket/> - _for the ExpressLRS variant_, switching between FCC and LBT is simply a matter of flashing the approriate firmware.

 EU store (items ship from the Netherlands): <https://www.radiomasterrc.eu/shop/transmitters/tx16s/radiomaster-tx16s-mark-ii/>

 Both global and EU store will ship TXs with 18650 batteries.